easywebhub/easywebhub-com/content/index.md

     },
     "sectionInfo": {
-        "title": "Free framework to build websites easier.", "name": "EasyWeb combines  modern static website engine with all the features you’ll need to launch websites of almost any kind.", "steps": [
+        "title": "Free framework to build websites easier.", "name": "EasyWeb combines Metalsmith, modern static website engine, with all the features you’ll need to launch websites of almost any kind.", "steps": [
             {
                 "title": "1.
 Change anything",